-About Bursledon & the Surrounding Area
+About Bursledon, Locks Heath, Titchfield Common & the Surrounding Areas

 There are many areas to walk including; Manor Farm Country Park, The Royal Victoria Country Park, Netley Abbey.
-For those wanting to explore by foot both sides of the Hamble River there is a foot and cycle path that runs parallel to the mouth of the Hamble River from Swanwick Shore all the way to Southampton water, this walk passes through Warsash shore where there is the Pink Ferry (Yes it is Pink!) which gives regular services to foot passengers from Warsash across the river to Hamble Village and visa versa .It is then possible to continue your journey along Satchel Lane and cut back across the fields and woods, which are parallel to Hamble Lane and will bring you to Hungerford Bottom in Bursledon village.
+For those wanting to explore by foot both sides of the Hamble River there is a foot and cycle path that runs parallel to the mouth of the Hamble River from Swanwick Shore all the way to Southampton water, this walk passes through Warsash shore where there is the Pink Ferry (Yes it is Pink!) that provides regular services to foot & cycle passengers from Shire road in Warsash across the river to Hamble Village and visa versa .It is then possible to continue your journey along Satchel Lane and cut back across the fields and woods, which are parallel to Hamble Lane and will bring you to Hungerford Bottom in Bursledon village.
 Once there you can complete your journey at another popular watering hole The Fox and Hounds, also known locally as The Lone Barn.

 The area of Bursledon also boasts having one of the few remaining working windmills in the country and is open at certain times of the year to the public.

 Yacht clubs located on the Hamble river and surrounding area includes :-

 For those who are more interested in equestrian sports or hobbies, there are numerous farms, fields, liveries and stables suitable for beginners learning to ride horses for the first time, or for owners whose own property does not have the facilities to house their four legged galloping friends.
 The Meon Valley also has many wonderful areas to explore in the saddle!